Tyrrrz/CliFx/Readme.md

 Missing value for parameter <value>.
 ```

-Differences between parameters and options:
+Overall, the difference between parameters and options is as follows:

 - Parameters are identified by their relative order.
 Options are identified by two dashes followed by their name, or a single dash followed by their short name (single character).
 - Parameters can't be optional.
 Options are usually optional (as evident by the name), but can be configured to be required as well.